tasmota/docs/docs/RF-Protocol.md

     `RfSend 123456`

     will be sent as `{"Data":"0x1E240","Bits":24,"Protocol":1,"Pulse":351}`

+When sending decimal formatted command you need to follow the pattern otherwise a part of the command will be ignored.

+!!! example
+    `RfSend 123456, 24, 1, 238` is missing the `repeat` value so the last number intended as pulse value won't be sent

 ## Receiving RF Codes
 An inexpensive RF receiver such as a [SRX882](https://www.nicerf.com/product_132_82.html) can be connected to a device running Tasmota.
 Configure the GPIO connected to Data pin on the RF receiver as 'RFrecv (106)'.